Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coppelia Park - The world's largest ice cream parlor serving tens of thousands of customers every day

 According to the story, Cuban President Fidel Castro was the one who proposed the construction of Coppelia Park shortly after the success of the Communist revolution.
 He is also said to have ordered 28 tubs of ice cream from American manufacturer Howard Johnson's.
 After tasting it, he decided to create his own Cuban brand of ice cream, bigger and tastier, but cheap enough for anyone to buy.
-His idea was a big hit, and to this day, thousands of people continue to enjoy subsidized ice cream at Coppelia Park, the world's largest ice cream parlor.
+His idea was a big hit and to this day, thousands of people continue to enjoy subsidized ice cream at Coppelia Park, the world's largest ice cream shop.

 According to OC